How to Remove a Tree Stump

 You can get started once you have your materials.
 It will take at least four weeks to see results when using a chemical stump removal.
 If you’re looking for a way to rot a tree stump quickly, this is it.
 It usually takes seven years for a stump to rot.

-The Epsom salt method can be used if you don’t want to use harsh chemicals or fuel oil.
-If you follow the steps above, you should switch out Epsom salt for the potassium nitrate.
+If you don’t want to use harsh chemicals or fuel oil, you can use Epsom salt instead.
+If you follow the methods above, you should replace the potassium nitrate with Epsom salt.

 Remove Stump Manually